sourcery-ai-bot/Conreq/source/docs/contrib/docs.md

 1. Create a new markdown file within `source/docs/`, or edit an existing markdown file within this folder.
 2. Fill in this file with any markdown text you want!
 3. _If you made a new file:_ Add this file to the navigation bar within `mkdocs.yml`.
+4. Commit your changes to your GitHub branch.
+5. Submit a GitHub pull request to `Archmonger/Conreq:docs`.

 ---

-## Contributing Your Changes

-At this point you've successfully created a new docs page, and determine you want to contribute these changes.
-In order to do so...
+## Building the Docs

+This section is intended for Conreq repository leaders.

 1. Open a terminal (ex.
 Command Prompt or PowerShell) at the root of the repository.
 2. Type `cd source` to enter the documentation's source code directory.
 3. Type `mkdocs build -d ..\docs` to turn the preview into something we can use.
-4. Commit your changes to your GitHub branch.
-5. Submit a GitHub pull request to `Archmonger/Conreq:docs`.